TheOdinProject/curriculum/foundations/javascript_basics/project_rock_paper_scissors.md

 #### Step 2: get computer choice function

 Your game will be played against the computer.
-Create a function named `getComputerChoice` that randomly returns 'Rock', 'Paper' or 'Scissors':
+You will make a function that randomly returns 'Rock', 'Paper' or 'Scissors':

 1. Create a new function named `getComputerChoice`.
 1. Write the code to let `getComputerChoice` randomly `return` one of the following string values: "Rock", "Paper" or "Scissors".